DanielSchuman/a130/pages/policy.md

   n) Records management functions and retention requirements are incorporated into the design, development, and implementation of information systems, particularly Internet resources to include storage solutions and cloud-based services such as software as a service, platform as a service, and infrastructure as a service; and

   o) Investments use an EVMS and Integrated Baseline Review (IBR), when appropriate, as required by Federal Acquisition Regulation Subpart 34.2 or, when an EVMS is not required, implement a baseline validation process as part of an overall investment risk management strategy consistent with OMB guidance.

+  p) Information systems and processes must facilitate openness and transparency of federal information to the maximum extent permissible under applicable law, with a clear presumption that in the face of doubt, openness prevails.

 **3) Enterprise Architecture**